safranck/Kanopi/README.md

 ## Ideas for extra fun stuff :tada:
 If you have extra time and want to show off, here are some ideas!
+* Because the upcoming events loop contains a meta query, cache it with a transient.
+Your transient should get cleared when an event is published, and when an event is updated.
+* Theme out the single event page using the provided design.
 * Build a past events loop that contains the same fields as above, add a transient for this loop as well.
 * Create an upcoming events Gutenberg block.
 * Add some snazzy animations.